asabaylus/mortar/app/scripts/pestle/README.md

 * Javascript module

 ### HTML markup
-Add the next markup on the HTML where you want the module to be loaded:
+Add the following markup to the HTML where you want the module to be loaded.
+This is the most basic HTML markup for loading a module (the `data-pestle-options` attribute is optional):
 ```html
 <div
   data-pestle-module="ExampleModule"
   data-pestle-options='{"option1":"value1"}'>
 </div>
 ```
-This is the most basic HTML markup for loading a module. `data-pestle-options` attribute is optional.

 ### Javascript module
 Let's define the javascript module: